-Indications for quarantine from school or care:
+Indications for quarantine from school:

-- Children and staff who are not fully vaccinated who have a COVID-19 positive household member are required to quarantine. - Quarantine is not indicated for children who are fully vaccinated. - Teachers, staff, or other adults in the indoor setting would be asked to quarantine after an exposure regardless of mask use if they are not fully vaccinated. - Children or staff who meet criteria for a positive COVID-19 case in the past 90 days (See page 6 for details) do not need to quarantine but must present results to the school for determination of quarantine release. - KCHD recommends universal indoor masking for all those ages 2 years and older, regardless of vaccination status. - Schools and childcares should ensure that there is a plan for people identified as close contacts to stay masked at all times indoors until 10 full days after last close contact. - During times when masked are typically removed (during lunch, snack, playing instruments, etc.), schools/childcares should have a plan for social distancing and wearing masks when not actively participating in these activities (such as when not actively eating).
+- Students and staff who are not fully vaccinated who have a COVID-19 positive household member are required to quarantine. - Quarantine is not indicated for students who are fully vaccinated. - For K-12 schools, students who were between 3-6 feet of an infected student do not need to be identified as a close contact. - Teachers, staff, or other adults in the indoor classroom setting would be asked to quarantine after an exposure regardless of mask use if they are not fully vaccinated. - Students or staff who meet criteria for a positive COVID-19 case in the past 90 days (See page 6 for details) do not need to quarantine but must present results to the school for determination of quarantine release. - KCHD recommends universal indoor masking for all those ages 2 years and older, regardless of vaccination status. - Schools should ensure that there is a plan for people identified as close contacts to stay masked at all times indoors until 10 full days after last close contact. - During times when masked are typically removed (during lunch, snack, playing instruments, etc.), schools should have a plan for social distancing and wearing masks when not actively participating in these activities (such as when not actively eating).

-Indications for Quarantine for Children with exposure in the K-12 Educational Setting
+Indications for Quarantine for Students with exposure in the K-12 Educational Setting